Artistic Opportunities

 Eager to exhibit your work at the Corgi Clay Art Center galley?
 Sign up for our mailing list here to be sent open call for entries as they are announced to the public.

-Categories: Ceramics, Painting, Mixed Media, Glass, Photography, Fiber Arts, Printmaking, Metals, Jewelry, Wood, Sculpture, Digital Art
+Categories: Ceramics, Painting, Mixed Media, Glass, Photography, Fiber Arts, Printmaking, Metals, Jewelry, Wood, Sculpture, Digital Art (must be printed and framed ready for gallery viewing).

 Entry Instructions:

 Artists are invited to submit up to three separate entries/artworks total for consideration.
 The price per entry is $15, payable only through Paypal.
 You must upload each work separately per entry.
-Each individual entry may have up to three images for details, other views, etc.

-Two-dimensional artworks must be no larger than 36 inches in any direction (INCLUDING FRAME).
+Each individual entry may have up to three images for details, other views, etc. Two-dimensional artworks must be no larger than 36 inches in any direction (INCLUDING FRAME) because we are a small gallery with limited wall space.

 Video must be silent and include player, monitor, and headphones within the size limit; projections are prohibited.